Published on 2020-10-25. Modified on 2021-09-07.

 I recommend that you take some time to study a bit first.
 Learn a little about the Unix philosophy and the Unix shell (perhaps get a good book) before you begin your journey.
 Even if you never need any of this it will still benefit you greatly.

-I don't!
-I use a regular old dumb phone.
+Nothing.
+I use an old dumb phone.

 If you absolutely cannot live without a smartphone (you know you can right?), then at least find a supported device you can root and install one of the open source versions of Linux on the device.